filecoin-project/FIPs/FIPS/fip-00xx.md

 - Changing to the new drand network will require changing the way beacons are fetched and verified.
 - It will require a careful transition from the old method to the new one to avoid any issues.
+- The catch-up period will be 20 seconds instead of 15 seconds, in the case the drand network is ever down for more than 10 rounds.

 Mitigations:

 - We have inspected the implementation of Lotus with members of the Lotus team and the changes have a low surface area.
 - Since the old League of Entropy network and the new network will both be available at the same time months prior to these changes, we will have enough time to extensively test on testnet nodes and ensure the transition goes smoothly.
+- The drand codebase is continuously being improved and refactored to increase its liveness and reduce any risks of downtime.
+It being a threshold network means that it requires more than threshold nodes down for the network to actually halt.
+The drand team plans to further mitigate this by implementing fuzzing of the drand codebase and by diversifying its drand daemon implementations in more languages than just Go, to further decrease the risk of ever having a threshold of nodes that are down at the same time.

 ## Incentive Considerations